Teams that Coordinate Health System's Billing Flourish Remotely

 How is your school, department or unit building a positive culture at Duke?

-She quickly discovered that, at the Patient Revenue Management Organization (PRMO), remote colleagues don’t feel far apart.
+She quickly discovered that, at the Patient Revenue Management Organization (PRMO), which has remote, hybrid and on-site teams, colleagues don’t feel far apart.

-Davis’ Pre-Visit Estimate team built a family atmosphere through sharing news about kids and hobbies in weekly Zoom meetings.
+Davis and her fellow PRMO team members built a family atmosphere through sharing news about kids and hobbies in weekly Zoom meetings.

 Monthly online meetings featured birthdays and work milestone celebrations and occasional trivia games.
-In-person trainings at PRMO’s offices provided opportunities catch up over meals.
+Training events at PRMO’s offices provided opportunities catch up over meals.

 “It doesn’t feel like you’re working alone,” said Davis, who received onesies and bibs from colleagues after welcoming her son, Kadean, last year.

-Prior to the pandemic, most of the roughly 1,700 staff at the PRMO, which coordinates Duke University Health System’s billing functions, shared an office building on Alston Avenue in Durham.
-After COVID-19, nearly all PRMO employees became remote or hybrid workers.
+Prior to the pandemic, roughly half of the 1,700 staff at the PRMO, which coordinates Duke University Health System’s billing functions, shared an office building on Alston Avenue in Durham.
+The other half worked in Duke's hospitals and clinics.
+After COVID-19, most of the PRMO employees based in the Alston Avenue office became remote or hybrid workers.

-Now spread across the Triangle and far beyond, several PRMO teams retain a connected work culture.
+Now spread across the Triangle and far beyond, many PRMO teams retain a connected work culture.

 As part of the Forward Together series highlighting examples of how teams build a positive work culture at Duke, here are a few ways PRMO’s remote teams stay connected.